 - No Celebrities Were Harmed:

-- Gets an Expy in the Resident Evil game series in the form of Steve Burnside; although the character's inclusion was most certainly pushed along by the advent of Titanic being popular, his personality and actions are modeled on DiCaprio's earlier roles.
+- Gets a No Celebrities Were Harmed character in the Resident Evil game series in the form of Steve Burnside; although the character's inclusion was most certainly pushed along by the advent of Titanic being popular, his personality and actions are modeled on DiCaprio's earlier roles.

 - Gilbert (Gil) from Hana-Kimi is modeled after Leonardo DiCaprio.